-- Outline of activities and value creation model - value proposition, the main products/services offered to the markets and collaboration and/or competition with other entities. - 2.
-Intangibles and value creation from past-topresent - strategy to create value; the way activities are planned and implemented in order to achieve the organization's strategy; an organization's strengths, which include both intangibles and their relationship to tangible and financial assets, described as the key factor in the company-specific value creation mechanism: performance generated from the utilization and interaction of strategic intangible and tangible resources. - Intangibles and value creation from present-tofuture - strategy for value creation in the future, as well as the business model, activities and key intangibles utilized; risks, opportunities or uncertainties that may damage or improve strategic resources including intangibles.
+- 1. Outline of activities and value creation model value proposition, the main products/ services offered to the markets and collaboration and/or competition with other entities. - 2.
+Intangibles and value creation from past-to-present strategy to create value; the way activities are planned and implemented in order to achieve the organization's strategy; an organization's strengths, which include both intangibles and their relationship to tangible and financial assets, described as the key factor in the company-specific value creation mechanism; performance generated from the utilization and interaction of strategic intangible and tangible resources. - 3.
+Intangibles and value creation from present-to-future commitment to continuous improvement; establishment of feedback model from stakeholders and shareholders; strategy for value creation in the future, as well as the business model, activities and key intangibles utilized; risks, opportunities or uncertainties that may damage or improve strategic resources including intangibles.